Our free membership, business.com+, takes the pain out of choosing new business services.

 Incentivize your audience to join in with your campaigns by offering them freebies, discounts or other appealing prizes.

-3. Engage with bloggers and vloggers
+3. Reach out to bloggers and vloggers

 Look for bloggers and vloggers whose demographics are similar to yours and where featuring or reviewing your product would be consistent with other content on a website or video channel.
-This is a highly effective way of reaching your target audience as well as using the influence these creators have over their followers for your benefit.
+This is an effective way of reaching your target audience as well as using the influence these creators have over their followers for your benefit.

 Send an email or message to the creator to offer them the chance to review and then share their honest opinion about your product.
 Their audience appreciates their style and method of delivery so resist the urge to insert yourself in the editorial or production process for the blog or video.

 Your brand community could be centered on a Facebook page or an email newsletter.
-Better still, if you have a large enough audience, create an invite-only forum where, on making a purchase, customers get access to an exclusive, members-only online discussion site where they can meet and interact with you and each other.
+Better still, if you have a large enough audience, create an invite-only forum where, after making a purchase, customers get access to an exclusive, members-only online discussion site where they can meet and interact with you and each other.

 Run polls, competitions and other incentives to encourage increased participation and discussion between members to reinforce the feeling of community among your client base.
 Ask members to get involved in designing your next product or advertising campaign to increase the sense of belonging and brand loyalty.